auroranil/how-does-chromium-start/README.md

 File: `base/message_loop/message_pump*.cc`

-This class is platform specific. [wip]
+This class is platform specific.
+Perhaps the reason for this is that `MessagePump` isolates platform specific code from `MessageLoop`, even though these two classes are quite dependant on each other. [wip]

 ## Obligatory License